xarray-contrib/pint-xarray/HOW_TO_RELEASE.rst

 9. Make sure readthedocs builds both `stable` and the new tag

-10. Add a new section to `whats-new.rst` and push directly to master
+10. Add a new section to `whats-new.rst` and push directly to main